-Please note that 3rd reef in mainsail is optional - not standard.
+Please note that third reef in mainsail is optional - Standard mainsail has only 2 reefs!

 We must strongly advise to respect this sail/wind diagram for safe handling and sailing.
-Of course the boat can handle more by experienced sailors, but this is fully at owner's own risk.
+Of course, the boat can be handled in more wind by experienced sailors, but this is at the owner's own risk.

-Beware that by sailing from 8 m/sec (16 knots) true windspeed and up, attention to sailing is really required.
-If pushing the boat hard or sailing in areas with gusting wind, the sheets must at all times be held in hand for quick release.
+IMPORTANT: Beware that by sailing from 8 m/sec (16 knots) true windspeed and up, attention to sailing is really required.
+If pushing the boat hard or sailing in areas with gusting wind, the sheets must always be held in hand for quick release.
 Especially, beam reach and downwind sailing requires full attention.
 At beam reach or deeper downwind sailing, if a critical situation appears, always bear off the wind very quickly, this is a very efficient way to depower the boat quickly and safe - but bear off the wind QUICKLY.

-If this Sail-Wind diagram is not respected, Quorning Boats ApS and dealers cannot be held responsible for boat, crew and/or gear.
+IMPORTANT: If this Sail-Wind diagram is not respected, Quorning Boats ApS and our dealers cannot be held responsible for the boat, crew and/or gear.
 Beware that the boat can capsize if not handled correctly.

-SAILING AND TRIMMING:
+SAILING AND TRIMMING

-It is of great importance to keep your sheets and halyards tidy when sailing because all lines come to the cockpit.
+IMPORTANT: It is of great importance to keep your sheets and halyards tidy when sailing because all lines come to the cockpit.
 This is an important safety factor and improves the joy of sailing.

-MAST TRIMMING:
+MAST TRIMMING